-The Irish rules in relation to in-house arrangements and contracts between public bodies are based on the 2014 EU Directives.
+For above-threshold contracts, the Irish rules in relation to in-house arrangements and contracts between public bodies mirror the 2014 EU Directives.

-Both the Public Contracts Regulations and the Utilities Regulations exclude from their scope contracts awarded by a contracting authority to a legal person where the contracting authority exercises over the legal person control (which is similar to that which it exercises over its own departments) and provided that 80% or more of the activities of the controlled legal person are carried out in the performance of tasks entrusted to it by the contracting authority.
-There must be no private capital participation in the controlled legal entity.
-This is known as the "Teckal" or "in-house" exemption.
+Both the Public Contracts Regulations and the Utilities Regulations exclude from their scope contracts awarded by a contracting authority to a legal person where:

+- a) the contracting authority exercises control over the legal person similar to that which it exercises over its own departments; - b) provided that 80% or more of the activities of the controlled legal person are carried out in the performance of tasks entrusted to it by the contracting authority; and - c) there is no private capital participation in the controlled legal entity.